zukunft/zukunft.com/docs/code_functions_all.md

         \-- frontend - create the html code for the given url and use the cached html pages
     \-- url_cache_key
         \-- frontend - the canonical cache key of a view-only page request
+    \-- user_msg_html
+        \-- frontend - create the html notification for the user messages of the current request
     \-- save_html_page
         \-- frontend - remember the rendered html page for the next request of the same url
     \-- execute_and_next